programminghistorian/ph-submissions/lessons/k-means-clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-scikit-learn3.png" caption="Figure 3: Inertia for two to six clusters." %}

-Our "elbow plot" in figure 3 suggests four instead of three clusters.
+Our "elbow plot" in Figure 3 suggests four instead of three clusters.
 Thus, let us try and train another `KMeans()` instance, but this time using four instead of three clusters.
-The results of this step are displayed in figure 4.
+The results of this step are displayed in Figure 4.
 With four clusters, the k-means algorithm has created a separate cluster with the two outliers in the upper right corner, as we expected in our previous evaluation of the k-means object with three clusters.
 Besides the two outliers, the major part of the data is now split into three clusters, representing a more reasonable grouping of the authors, at least according to the visual impression in the plot.

 {% include figure.html filename="clustering-scikit-learn4.png" caption="Figure 4: Four clusters assigned by k-means." %}